marcelgln/meta-mgi/README.md

 ## Usage notes
 local.conf resides in: build-configs/rpi0w/conf
 I usually create a symbolic link from the build directory to conf:
 > conf -> ../meta-mgi/build-configs/rpi0w/conf

-build-configs/rpi0w/conf/bblayers.conf contains a variable BSPDIR which has to be adapted to your configuration.
+The file 'build-configs/rpi0w/conf/bblayers.conf'  contains a variable BSPDIR which has to be adapted to your configuration.

-## Access point falback
+## Access point fallback
 Most other solutions I have seen use hostapd for the access point and either rely heavily on Raspbian, or use constructs where scripts are symlinked or rewritten during boot.
 Since this platform will be used for dedicated solutions with reliability in mind, writing to sdcard is whereever possible minimized.
 The solution here does not used hostapd, but the integrated accespoint from wpa_supplicant instead.
-No writes are performed to change from DHCP for client mode to static IP for AP mode.
+No card writes are performed when changing from STA to AP mode.

 ## Network configuration
 local.conf includes a file 'credentials.inc' which is not included in this repository.